Codes, Cubes, and Graphical Designs: Introduction to Graphical Designs

 \begin{definition} \emph{Given a finite, simple, unweighted, connected graph $G = (V,E)$, we say a subset $W \subset V$ \emph{integrates an eigenvector} $\phi$ of $L= AD^{-1}-I$ if We say a subset $W \subset V$ \emph{integrates an eigenspace} $\L$ of $L$ if $W$ integrates every eigenvector in a basis of $\L$.
 A \emph{$k$-graphical design} is $W \subset V$ such that $W$ integrates the first $k$ eigenspaces with respect to the frequency ordering.
 If the context is clear, we may drop the word graphical and refer to $k$-designs.} \end{definition}

+By linearity, if $W$ integrates every eigenvector in a basis of the eigenspace $\L$, then $W$ integrates every vector in $\L$, and therefore every basis of $\L$.
+Thus the definition of integrating an eigenspace is unambiguous.
 Given Definition 1.1, it is natural to ask how good a design can be, in the sense that a small number of vertices integrates a large number of eigenspaces.
-In order to quantify this, we introduce the following definition.
+In order to quantify this, we define the following.

-\begin{definition} \emph{Let $G = (V,E)$ be a finite, simple, connected, and unweighted graph with eigenspaces ordered from low to high frequency as $\L_1 \leq... \leq \L_n$, where the eigenvalue of $\L_1$ has the lowest frequency and the eigenvalue of $\L_n$ has the highest frequency.
-An \emph{optimal design} is $W \subset V$ integrating $\L_1,\ldots, \L_k$ such that } \emph{We define $\eff(W)$ to be the ratio on the left hand side of this equality.} \end{definition}
+\begin{definition} \emph{Let $G = (V,E)$ be a finite, simple, connected, and unweighted graph with $m$ distinct eigenspaces ordered from low to high frequency as $\L_1 \leq... \leq \L_m$, where the eigenvalue of $\L_1$ has the lowest frequency and the eigenvalue of $\L_m$ has the highest frequency.
+An \emph{optimal design} is $W \subset V$ integrating $\L_1,\ldots, \L_k$ with} \emph{We define $\eff(W)$ to be the ratio on the left hand side of this equality.} \end{definition}

+The problem posed by Steinerberger \cite{graphdesigns} investigated how large $k$ can be given $|W|$.
+A dual question is, given $k$, how large must $|W|$ be?
+The optimal design framework is distinct from both questions, as one could be interested in designs which are smaller than the optimal design or which integrate more eigenspaces than the optimal design.
+We find the notion of optimality a natural way to balance the trade off between $|W|$ and $k$.